 The best way to predict the portfolio’s future state is to create it through a purposeful and flexible portfolio roadmap (Figure 4).
 Because some portfolio initiatives may take years to develop and are safety critical (for example, aerospace, autonomous vehicles, and cyber-physical systems), a larger planning horizon beyond a few PIs may be required.
 The portfolio and solution roadmaps are bi-directional; each roadmap influences the other.

 The portfolio roadmap integrates lower-level roadmaps into a more comprehensive view.
-The initiatives in the portfolio roadmap influence the direction and timing of the solution roadmaps, as Figure 4 illustrates.
+The initiatives in this roadmap may influence the direction and timing of the solution roadmaps, as Figure 4 illustrates.

 Since the portfolio roadmap may span multiple years, estimating longer-term initiatives requires Agile methods.
 However, every enterprise should be cautious about such forecasts.
 While long-term predictability is a worthy goal, use flexible rolling-wave roadmaps to replace fixed plans.
 Lean-Agile Leaders should know that every long-term commitment decreases the organization’s agility.